Writing Tip: Focus on Dialogue

 Vary Speech Patterns and Vocabulary

-Each character should have a unique voice.
-Vary speech patterns, vocabulary, and sentence structures to reflect individual personalities.
-Consider factors like education, background, and experiences that would influence the way characters express themselves.
+Each character should have a unique voice, so we can show that by varying speech patterns, vocabulary, and sentence structures to reflect individual personalities.
+It’s always worth considering factors like education, background, and experiences that would influence the way characters express themselves.
 From my own work, Sen (in my unpublished series, The Manifold Chronicles) is an Academy instructor, while his wife, Kami never attended Academy.
 He uses more academic/professional language while hers is more casual, but even beyond that, Sen’s references and topics of conversations are more varied due to his exposure to other places and people.
 Kami has always lived in their hometown, so what she talks about often references local people, places, events, etc.

 Cut the Small Talk (Most of the Time)